qadeer884/Job_finder_project/README.md

 ## 🔍 System Workflow

 1. User submits job search criteria via JSON or a web form.
-2. jobspy scrapes jobs based on selected platform(s).
+2. Scrapes jobs based on selected platform(s).
 3. Each job description is analyzed using an LLM.
 4. API returns structured JSON with:
    - Required Experience